winglang/wing/docs/contributing/999-rfcs/1333-cloud-stream-spec.md

 > Describe any major open issues that this RFC did not take into account.
 Once the RFC is approved, create GitHub issues for these issues and update this RFC of the project board with these issue IDs.

-The biggest open issue is to expose/
+The biggest open issue is the strategy for exposing both the data stored within the stream and the metadata surrounding the stream itself.
+There are two prominent thoughts:

+- Implicit management - Wing abstracts away the stored data and only expects an inflight struct to encode on ingest, and decode on egress; while abstracting partitioning, sharding, and scaling nuances.
+- Explicit management - Wing directly exposest the partitioning, sharding, and scaling strategies; expects the user know/understand the nuances of streaming systems.
+This will not include converting the data to stream compatible format (as this will be a provider feature).

 ## Appendix

 Real-time streaming services are often a combination of services that cover the following processes (in order of provider: AWS, GCP, Azure):

-* Ingest - Kinesis Data Streams, Pub/Sub, Event Hubs
+- Ingest - Kinesis Data Streams, Pub/Sub, Event Hubs
-* Analysis - Kinesis Data Analytics, BigQuery, Stream Analytics
+- Analysis - Kinesis Data Analytics, BigQuery, Stream Analytics
-* Delivery - Kinesis Firehose, Cloud Storage, Functions
+- Delivery - Kinesis Firehose, Cloud Storage, Functions
-* Storage - Data Lakes/Lake Formation/S3, Cloud Storage, Blob Storage
+- Storage - Data Lakes/Lake Formation/S3, Cloud Storage, Blob Storage

 ### Appendix - Evaluating a "common" API

 There are several streaming data systems that provide the streaming data environment.
 We'll focus on understanding the various functions provided by the services and the platforms, and build a focused "streaming" API.

 Cloud Implementations:

-* Kinesis -
+- Kinesis -
-* EventHubs -
+- EventHubs -
-* Pub/Sub -
+- Pub/Sub -

 Other Considerations:

-* Redis Streams -
+- Redis Streams -
-* Kafka -
+- Kafka -
-* DynamoDB Streams -
+- DynamoDB Streams -
-* MongoDB Atlas -
+- MongoDB Atlas -